-All four iPhone 13 models are now available to buy, and we've put together a best iPhone 13 deals page so you can make sure you get yours for the best price.
-Before you do that, read on to learn about all the similarities and differences between the two iPhone 13 Pro phones, and see which one suits you best.
+All four iPhone 13 models are now available to buy, but the Pro models are facing delays due to demand and the ongoing chip shortage.
+See our iPhone 13 delays guide for the latest wait times.
+Read on to learn about all the similarities and differences between the two iPhone 13 Pro phones, and see which one suits you best.

 iPhone 13 Pro vs iPhone 13 Pro Max: Specs compared

 |iPhone 13 Pro||iPhone 13 Pro Max|